If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Your baby’s sleep position and environment are crucial to prevent SIDS (Sudden Infant Death Syndrome, also called cot death) Learn how to create a safe sleep environment to minimize your baby’s risk.

 In addition to being pretty and cozy, creating a safe baby sleep environment is extremely important for your baby’s health and even survival.
-Whether you co-sleep or not, your baby needs a sleeping enviroment that doesn’t make them overheated, roll over too easily to their belly, and that is free from cigarett smoke or parents that have consumed alcohol.
-(To mention some…)
+Your baby needs a sleeping environment that doesn’t make them overheated, roll over too easily to their belly, and is free from cigarette smoke or parents who have consumed alcohol.
+(To mention some risk factors…)

 You have probably heard that there are very strong reasons to teach your baby to fall asleep and sleep on his or her back.
 And that is that the risk of Sudden Infant Death Syndrome (SIDS) or cot death is a lot lower with back sleeping.